-In February 2018, we submitted an CR license application for our proposed facility in London, Ontario, or the High Park Processing Facility.
-This application has not yet been approved.
+We intend to apply for a sale license for finished cannabis oil products and dried cannabis products under the CR for our facility in Leamington, Ontario.
 Any future medical cannabis production facilities that we operate in Canada will also be subject to separate licensing requirements under the CR.
-Although we believe that we will meet the requirements of the CR for future renewals of our existing licenses, and grants of permits under such licenses, and to obtain corresponding licenses for future facilities in Canada, there can be no assurance that existing licenses will be renewed or new licenses obtained on the same or similar terms as our existing Tilray Nanaimo licenses, nor can there be any assurance that Health Canada will continue to issue export permits on the same terms, or that other countries will allow, or continue to allow, imports.
+Although we believe that we will meet the requirements of the CR for future renewals of our existing licenses, and grants of permits under such licenses, and to obtain corresponding licenses for future facilities in Canada, there can be no assurance that existing licenses will be renewed or new licenses obtained on the same or similar terms as our existing licenses, nor can there be any assurance that Health Canada will continue to issue import or export permits on the same terms or on the same timeline, or that other countries will allow, or continue to allow, imports or exports.